‘It’s the reflex’: Veteran helped disarm gunman at gay club

 COLORADO SPRINGS, Colo.
 (AP) — When army veteran Rich Fierro realized a gunman was spraying bullets inside the club where he had gathered with friends and family, instincts from his military training immediately kicked in.

-First he dove to duck any potential incoming fire, and then he moved to try to disarm the shooter.
+First he ducked to avoid any potential incoming fire, then he moved to try to disarm the shooter.

 “It’s the reflex.
 Go!
 Go to the fire.
 Stop the action.
 Stop the activity.
 Don’t let no one get hurt.
-I tried to bring everybody back,” he said Monday outside his home.
+I tried to bring everybody back,” he said Monday outside his home in Colorado Springs, where an American flag hung from the porch.

-Fierro is one of two men police are crediting with saving lives by subduing a 22-year-old gunman who went on a shooting rampage Saturday night at Club Q, a well-known gathering place for the LGBTQ community in Colorado Springs.
+Fierro is one of two people police are crediting with saving lives by subduing a 22-year-old man armed with multiple firearms, including an AR-15-style semiautomatic rifle, who went on a shooting rampage Saturday night at Club Q, a well-known gathering place for the LGBTQ community in Colorado Springs.
+Five people were killed and at least 17 wounded.

 Fierro was there with his daughter Kassy, her boyfriend and several other friends to see a drag show and celebrate a birthday.
-He said it was one of the group’s most enjoyable nights, until the shooting started.
+He said it was one of the group’s most enjoyable nights.
+That suddenly changed when the shots rang out and Kassy’s boyfriend, Raymond Green Vance, was fatally shot.

+Speaking to reporters at his home Monday, Fierro teared up as he recalled Raymond smiling and dancing before the shooting started.

+Fierro could smell the cordite from the ammunition, saw the flashes and dove, pushing his friend down before falling backwards.

 “I love them,” Fierro said of the city’s LGBTQ community.
 “I have nothing but love.”

+Fierro served three tours in Iraq and one in Afghanistan as a field artillery officer and left the Army as a major in 2013, an army spokesperson said.

+He noted he had dealt with violence.
+That’s what he signed up for.
+“Nobody in that club asked to do this,” he said, but everyone “is going to have to live with it now.”

-Fierro and James, about whom little was known as of Monday evening, pinned the shooter down until officers arrived minutes later.
+Fierro and James pinned the shooter down until officers arrived minutes later.
+Fierro was briefly handcuffed and sat in a police car as law enforcement tried to calm the chaos.

-Colorado Springs Police Chief Adrian Vasquez said Monday that Fierro acted courageously.

 Fierro’s wife, Jess, said via Facebook that her husband had bruised his right side and injured his hands, knees and ankle.
 “He was covered in blood,” she wrote on the page of their brewery, Atrevida Beer Co.

+White House press secretary Karine Jean-Pierre said Tuesday that President Joe Biden had spoken with the Fierros.
+“He offered his condolences to them and also his support and talked through what it’s like to grieve,” Jean-Pierre said, adding that Biden thanked Fierro for his instinct to act and save lives.

-Though his actions saved lives, Fierro said the five deaths — including his daughter’s boyfriend, Raymond Green Vance — were a tragedy both personal and for the broader community.
+Though his actions saved lives, Fierro said the deaths — including his daughter’s boyfriend, Vance — were a tragedy both personal and for the broader community.
+The self-described “dude from San Diego” who said he was from a family of immigrants rebuffed the idea that he was a hero and asked to keep focus on those whose lives were lost.

 “There are five people that I could not help.
 And one of which was family to me,” he said, as his brother put a consoling hand on his shoulder.

-Note: This story has been updated to correct that a clubgoer, not a performer, helped Fierro subdue the gunman.